tambeta/scripts/README.md

 Copy filename in the form of "artist - title.mp3" to mp3 tags, or vice versa. mp3tag {-t | -f} filename [filename ...]
 ```

+Copy mp3 tags to the filename as `ARTIST - TITLE.mp3` (`-f`) or write the artist
+and title tags to the mp3 file based on the filename formatted as such.

 ## reflow